ndiego/icon-block/readme.txt

 * Update block block placeholder to be more consistent with core placeholders.
 * Update block architecture to support features in WordPress 6.1.
+* Improve support for custom icons without a fill color.
 * Improve the UI in various places.

 **Removed**